-These in-pool lights are a lot higher on the wall than our previous example, which produces a slightly different effect on the water’s surface.
+These in-pool lights are much higher on the wall than in my previous example, which produces a slightly different effect on the water’s surface.
 I also like how the lights on the surrounding deck highlight the landscaping.

-Here, you have a lot of light coming from the house at different angles and colors.
-This produces a very unique effect on the pool.
+Here, a lot of light comes from the house at different angles and colors.
+This produces a unique effect on the pool.

 Another option for pool deck lighting is putting lights in a recess along the outer wall.
 It produces a very cool “halo” effect around your pool area, illuminating some cool features.
 I also like the pool lights along the stairs.